MirTanveer/Fine-Tune-TF/README.md

-# Fine-tuned protein language models enchances the identification and interpretation of the transcription factors
+### Fine-tuned protein language models enchances the identification and interpretation of the transcription factors
-### Full fine-tuning ESM2 models as well as using the PEFT technique LoRA to overcome the resource constraints for identification and interpretation of transcription factors.

 Transcription factors (TFs) are key regulators of gene expression and are central to numerous cellular processes.
 They orchestrate transcriptional regulation and genome organization by recruiting transcriptional machinery to promoters or enhancers, thereby activating or repressing gene expression.
 Accurate identification of TFs is essential for understanding gene regulatory networks; however, experimental approaches are labor-intensive and time-consuming, underscoring the need for efficient computational methods.